scatauk/guidelines/logbook-standards.md

 Version control allows users to roll back their data to a certain point in time and is supported by some cloud storage providers (e.g. Dropbox, Livedrive).
 This allows for data recovery in a wider range of failure scenarios.
 Similar functionality can be achieved crudely by storing or emailing timestamped data files.
 :::

-Where cloud-based storage or off-device backup is the primary data store, there should be minimal on-device data storage [**DESIRABLE**], usually limited to login credentials, cookies, tokens or cached data to facilitate off-line working in the event of poor network conditions.
+Where cloud-based storage or off-device backup is the primary data store, there should be minimal on-device data storage [**DESIRABLE**], usually limited to login credentials, cookies, tokens or cached data to facilitate offline working in the event of poor network conditions.

-Where the user is left to be custodians of their own data (i.e. cloud services are _not_ utilised) [**OPTIONAL**], there should be means and instructions to backup and restore this information [**DESIRABLE**] and advice on best backup practices provided as part of the product documentation [**DESIRABLE**].
+Where the user is left to be custodians of their own data (i.e., cloud services are _not_ utilised) [**OPTIONAL**], means and instructions to backup and restore this information [**DESIRABLE**] and advice on best backup practices should be provided as part of the product documentation [**DESIRABLE**].

 ::: info Case study
 A logbook solution is provided as a highly functional spreadsheet.
 This relies on the user to continually save and backup their data.
 Unless the user takes manual action, there is no version control or off-device backup, increasing the risk of data loss.